-Required Technology Due to the nature of work throughout this course, you will need access to a computer to for this course.
+Required Due to the nature of this course, you will need access to a computer to complete Technology assignments for this course.
 There are several labs you can access to use computers on campus.
 Please check their operating hours.
 1. Student Computer Center-JB Coleman Library, Room 210 2.
 Student Computing Center-Memorial Center 3.
 Student Computing Center-Farrell Hall